 The Science of Video Games: Immersion, Flow, and Presence

-While Hollywood studios have long screen-tested, interviewed, and carried out scientific reports in order to improve their films, the gaming industry is only just starting to catch up.
-This is in part due to the broadness of the challenge – studies of video games need to look not only at the visuals, plotline, characters, and dialogue, but also the user experience (not to mention the broader behavioral impact on users).
+While Hollywood studios have long screen-tested, interviewed, and carried out scientific reports in order to improve their films (since at least the 1920’s), the gaming industry is only just starting to catch up.
+This is in part due to the inherent history of the formats – the first video game wasn’t invented until 1958 (Pong, of course) – but also due to the broadness of the challenge – studies of video games need to look not only at the visuals, plotline, characters, and dialogue, but also the user experience (not to mention the broader behavioral impact on users).

-This is all without mentioning that the content is dynamic and constantly changing, and (most often) due to the player’s in-game choices.
+This is all without mentioning that the content is dynamic and constantly changing, and often due to the player’s in-game choices.
 This clearly presents a challenge to game testing, but not an impossible one.
-Research has taken steps in defining the problem, and has also begun to present solutions.
+Research has taken steps in defining the problem and has also begun to present solutions.

 Below, we will go through some of the research that has shaped how video games testing is currently carried out, and look to new avenues of research that are being explored.